Campaign finance reform

 Increase transparency in political spending

 Dean believes we must shine a bright light on the massive amount of so-called “dark money” being poured into our elections.
-That starts with passing the DISCLOSE Act, which would require public disclosure of all spending in elections.
-Dean also supports the Honest Ads Act, which would apply the same disclosure standards to online ads that are applied to all other political ads and would help curb foreign influence in online political advertising.
+That starts with making the DISCLOSE Act, which Dean voted for and helped to pass in the House, the law of the land.
+This bill would require anyone spending money to influence federal elections to disclose their donors.
+Dean also cosponsored the Honest Ads Act, which would apply the same disclosure standards to online ads that are applied to all other political ads.

 Lower contribution and expenditure limits

-Dean supports the Get Foreign Money Out of Elections Act, which would close a campaign finance loophole that allows American-registered but foreign-owned and controlled corporations to funnel unlimited amounts of money into U.S. elections.
-And Dean signed the People’s Pledge to discourage spending by outside special interest groups.
+Dean supports legislation like the Get Foreign Money Out of Elections Act, which would close a campaign finance loophole that allows American-registered but foreign-owned and controlled corporations to funnel unlimited amounts of money into U.S. elections.

 Close the revolving door of money and influence

-Dean will work to close the so-called “revolving door” that exists between members of Congress and individuals working in federal government who then cash in on their connections and influence by taking lucrative lobbying jobs.
+Dean is working to close the so-called “revolving door” that exists between members of Congress and individuals working in the federal government who then cash in on their connections and influence by taking lucrative lobbying jobs.
 He also supports barring political appointees from lobbying for five years after serving in the Executive Branch.

 Dean believes Election Day should be a national holiday to afford more Americans the opportunity to exercise their right and responsibility to vote.
-He also supports electoral reforms — including requiring states to establish independent, multi-party citizen redistricting commissions, and expanding same-day voter registration nationwide.
+He also supports electoral reforms— including requiring states to establish independent, multi-party citizen redistricting commissions; ranked choice voting; term limits; and the nationwide expansion of Minnesota’s successful same-day voter registration rules.